-The Commonwealth's policy for accounting for capital and renovation projects provides for the State College with ownership of the underlying asset to also own any related improvements to these facilities.
+The Commonwealth's policy for accounting for capital and renovation projects provides for the State University with ownership of the underlying asset to also own any related improvements to these facilities.
 Under this policy, the Authority recognizes as accounts receivable the minimum payments, net of unearned interest income, to be received from the State Colleges.
 Conversely, the State Colleges recognize a corresponding liability to the Authority.

-During fiscal 2015, accounts receivable, net of unearned interest income, totaling \$31,749,837 were recorded in connection with projects at four State Colleges.
-During fiscal 2014, accounts receivable, net of unearned interest income, totaling \$51,774,504 were recorded in connection with projects at six State Colleges.
-A corresponding Interagency payable was also recorded by the Authority in both years as discussed further in Note 6.
+During fiscal 2018, accounts receivable, net of unearned interest income, totaling \$7,565,000 were added in connection with a project at one state university.
+During fiscal 2017, accounts receivable, net of unearned interest income, totaling \$8,132,639 were recorded in connection with projects at two state universities and a project at one community college.
+A corresponding Interagency payable was recorded by the Authority in 2018 and 2017 as discussed further in Note 6.

-The components of the Authority's debt service receivables in these State College-owned projects as of June 30, 2015 and 2014 are as follows:
+The components of the Authority's debt service receivables in these State College-owned projects as of June 30, 2018 and 2017 are as follows: